 3. But I kept the original.
 Isn’t that enough?

 Another mistake is when people believe that they can give a release to the other side in advance that is not conditional.
 It does not have the conditional language but because you gave them a copy and you are holding the original, that is the one with blue ink, your notary stamp, and your corporate seal.
 You may think that since you are holding the original that what you send them is invalid.
 That is completely false.

 Do not fall into the trap of sending anyone a copy thinking that their copy is invalid.
 The copy that is sent to them is 100 percent valid and enforceable according to its terms.
-That is why you want to add a term that says it is only valid if you get your money.
+This is why you want to add a term that says it is only valid if you get your money.
 So, where we see people make a mistake is, they will receive a request saying here a copy via email of your check, please email me a copy of your release.

 If you send them that signed release via email and you never get the original check, you cannot deposit that emailed copy of a check that you got.
 The bank will not accept it, but they can use your photocopy or the electronic copy of your release and present it to the contractor to get paid.
 You will be bound by that release and you will lose your lien rights for that period of time even if you did not get paid.
 That is why adding the conditional language is so important.

 4. Creating a conditional stamp

 You should make a stamp with the conditional language so that you can just take a release and stamp it on.
 With every release you make, you can put that stamp on.
 You can just fill in the amount and send it off, knowing that you are protected.
 So, you can actually go online and make that stamp yourself and use it whenever you need to.